The Problem of Babies and Bathwater

 Yeah, right.

-An inability to recognize the inherent tension between the above positions is one of the most annoying aspects of people who currently prat about utopias.
+An inability to recognize the inherent tension between the above positions is one of the most annoying aspects of people who prat about utopias.
 Many countries with greater cultural convergence than America/Europe also have far stricter immigration laws.
-Many countries with greater cultural convergence include far more stigmas about behaviors, behaviors that fall, for them, under the heading of mental illness.
+Many countries with greater cultural convergence include far more stigmas about behaviors, even placing those behavior into the category of mental illness.
 Many countries with greater cultural convergence exhibit far more deference to older people, so that in the BL that I watch, achieving the parents' consent or, at least, lack of disapprobation is considered a primary goal.
 (So is going to school, getting good grades, working hard, and not causing unnecessary furor in public settings.)
+Pluralism takes a back seat to not rocking the boat.

 In Chapter 5 of His in Herland, Terry complains about his companions' willingness to define the new world they are in as an extension of their own assumptions: